 Fortunately, unlike mealybugs and mites, it is doubtful this scale will spread to your other plants.
 It has very selective taste.
 A routine check under the leaves and branches is critical for both pests.

 Insecticidal sprays with pyrethrins have been used on Nashia for both problems with good results.
 (Always test any chemical on a small area first.)

 As the bark ages on this plant, it can often become black from accumulated dirt and algae.
 A light pressure from the spray of a garden hose will easily remove it; or use a soft toothbrush with soap and water.
 Do not scrub hard.

 Although frequently used to clean plants, DO NOT use vinegar during Bahama Berry bonsai care.
 It can cause die-back or worse.

-In South Florida, Nashia is root pruned mid-April through mid-August.
+In tropical and subtropical areas, Nashia is root pruned mid-April through mid-August.

 (In cooler areas wait until the nights are warm.)
 During this period of warm nights, severe root pruning is possible with no harmful consequences.

 Because of the intense root system, it is common to slice the roots with a small saw or an old kitchen knife rather than comb them out in the traditional manner.

 Root pruning too late, too early or during winter is likely to cause its demise.
 This same timing is reliable for propagation.
 Air layers and cuttings taken in the spring and early summer are much more likely to survive.